 Why Salespeople Fight Presentation Automation

+Why do sales departments fight presentation automation?
 Over the years, I’ve spent a lot of time talking to asset management marketers about pitchbooks.
-The typical sentiment is that these sales tools are a pain to update and manage and also a point of contention between the marketing and sales teams.
-Marketing people spend a great deal of time keeping their slide library up-to-date and organized.
+The typical sentiment is that these sales tools are a pain to update and manage.
+Also, they are a point of contention between the marketing and sales teams.
+Marketers spend a lot of time keeping their slide library up-to-date and organized.
 But often times, these beautiful and compliant pitch materials become compromised once they get into the hands of the sales force.
 “It’s total piracy!” said one Product Management Executive we spoke to.

 It’s true though.
-Salespeople are notorious for going rogue — customizing their own decks or using old versions saved on their desktop without thinking twice about branding or compliance.
+Salespeople are notorious for going rogue.
+They like customizing their own decks or using old versions saved on their desktop without thinking twice about branding or compliance.

 In an effort to control the sales team’s sometimes erratic use of pitchbook materials, many asset management marketing teams seek to implement presentation management and automation solutions.
 There are great software solutions out there to help marketers organize, update, and evaluate their sales presentation materials.
 These programs also enable the sales force to create their own highly personalized decks in a quick and compliant manner.
 These types of tools being just one type of “sales enablement” technology creating buzz these days.